WiFi at Your Library

 The Library offers FREE wifi at all of our locations during open hours.

-Please read the Computer and WiFi Use Agreement [PDF] before you use the library wifi.
+Please read the Computer and WiFi Use Policy [PDF] before you use the library wifi.

 - Our wifi network is an open, unsecured connection.

 - Do not send personal or any sensitive data you do not want others to see while on the wifi network.

 - Do not do online banking or make purchases online with a credit card while using an unsecured connection.

 - Make sure your battery is charged or bring a spare.
 There may not be electrical outlets available.

 - How do I use wireless at the library?

 - Will I need any special settings or passwords to connect?

 - Since I'm using my own equipment, do the general rules about computer use still apply to me?

 - Can the library help me configure my computer?